OSGeo/PROJ/CONTRIBUTING.md

 to the documentation should be made as [Pull Requests](https://github.com/OSGeo/proj.4/pulls) on GitHub.

-If you intend to document on of PROJ.4's supported projections please use the [Mercator projection](http://proj4.org/projections/merc.html) as a template.
+If you intend to document one of PROJ.4's supported projections please use the [Mercator projection](http://proj4.org/projections/merc.html) as a template.